 PDF files can get enormous fast — especially if they contain high-resolution images, embedded fonts, or scanned pages.
 A 50 MB PDF attachment bounces back from an email server.
 A 20 MB upload fails on a government portal.
 Sound familiar?

-The good news: you can usually reduce a PDF's size by 40–80% without any visible drop in quality.
+The good news: you can usually reduce a PDF's file size by 40–80% without any visible drop in quality.
 Here's how.

 Why are PDFs so large in the first place?